 Researchers looked at store loyalty cards to find out this information.

 It was open for people to join in 2017 and the team published the results in 2019.

 More about this trial

-Women often have symptoms of ovarian cancer some time before being diagnosed.
-These can be:
+Women often have symptoms of ovarian cancer some time before they are diagnosed.
+These can include: